UNITED KINGDOM 🇬🇧

 Victims and Courts Bill - NDA amendment (expands Section 17)

-Scope: Ensures NDAs cannot legally prevent victims or direct witnesses of crime from disclosing information about criminal conduct to anyone, for any purpose.
+Scope: Ensures NDAs cannot legally prevent victims or direct witnesses of crime from disclosing information about criminal conduct to anyone, for any purpose, including the media.
 Provides Secretary of State powers to specify limited “excepted” NDAs in narrowly defined circumstances.

 Links: Bill / amendment text (pg.
 11 (15 of document)) · Government press release